RUMOUR IN THE TRUTH

 Luke is getting… tired... of his life.
 His lifestyle.
 It’s LONELY.
 He’s always off doing thing in other places.
 His new(ish) London Mini-Mansion in Hampstead is too big and lonely with just him, and even he is there only occasionally.
 Hasn’t even properly unpacked it yet, and he bought it over two years ago.

 He’s 28 years old, has his dream job and dream life, and more money than he’ll ever be able to spend.
 He’s been one-fifth of a MEGA BoyBand Phenomenon for nearly a Decade, and ended up being a music Icon as a soloist, after they Disbanded.
-He works hard to maintain his physique and looks — dark brown eyes, black hair, olive skin that tanned too easily, and the ultimate swimmer’s body, mixed in with partial-body-builder.
+He works hard to maintain his physique and looks — dark brown eyes, black hair, olive skin that tanned too easily, and the ultimate swimmer’s body all mixed in with partial-body-builder.
 He’d trained in kickboxing and worked out at his fully-decked home gym as well.
 It sells; it helps his music get noticed and heard.
 The physicality makes him feel good, so he’s OK with it, generally and overall.
 Plus… It’s ALL he’s ever known — since he was 17 years old.

 But he’s still… Lonely.
-For years he lived and breathed and existed with four other people, doing Everything with the other members of his [boy] band, All-In.
+For years he lived and breathed and existed with four other people for seven years, doing Everything with the other members of his [boy] band, All-In.
 The name had come from discussions of unanimously vowing that’s what they were; right at the start of everything — they agreed they were All In … So, that’s what they named themselves.
+They didn't even need to work at their bond: His other friends in the band, his brothers, all of them, they did EVERYTHING Together.
+They kept each other sane, level-headed, gave comfort and joy, through the turbulence of being one of the biggest bands of the decade — worldwide.
+Scott Ryan, Kevin Anderson, James Stroud, Jarrod Garrett — they had been his family, for Eight Years.
+Now, he really didn’t have anybody.

 The Disbandonment of the Band was unanimous and they were still his brothers…. but they no longer do everything together.
 Two already had young families of their own before they disbanded, now all four others had families.
 He had a relentless, ludicrous career instead.

-It’s been a few years, but Luke can’t ever seem to get used to the Loneliness of being Alone
+It’s been a few years, but Luke can’t ever seem to get used to the Loneliness of being Alone.

 To hide the softness inside him, Luke plays the Cocky-nearly-Arrogant Sweet Charmer facade of his public persona as much as he possibly can, for his own protection.
 Even his choice of “girlfriends” are generally strategic — always also in the public eye, attractive and have their own Independence.
 He’ll bed them and entertain them, and eventually that shallowness will wear off and they will part ways.
 Usually Amicably.
 Not so with the latest one.. and he should have seen that coming recently.
 Tara Smith-Williams was a spoiled bitch who was shallower than a drop of water.